• Who We Are

 Participation in grant and corporate funding opportunities

-2. Affiliate Membership
+2. Associate Membership

-In order to be considered by our Board of Trustees for Affiliate Membership, an institution must be nominated and it must be a regionally accredited college or university with a main campus located within 75 miles of the National Capital Region; a regionally accredited college or university with significant activity in the National Capital Region (e.g. a branch campus or major academic partnership); or a nationally recognized organization with a significant role in education that is based in the National Capital Region.
+In order to be considered by our Board of Trustees for Associate Membership, an institution must be nominated and it must be a regionally accredited college or university with a main campus located within 75 miles of the National Capital Region; a regionally accredited college or university with significant activity in the National Capital Region (e.g., a branch campus or major academic partnership); or a nationally recognized organization with a significant role in education that is based in the National Capital Region.

-Affiliate members receive a number of member services including but not limited to:
+Associate members receive a number of member services including but not limited to:

 Professional development opportunities